When Cooperation Stops: How the Parenting Coordination Process Manages High Conflict

 • what outcome best restores stability for the child

-If an obligation is missed—such as an exchange, a deadline, or required information—the focus is on the next workable step, not fault-finding.
+If an obligation is missed—such as an exchange, a deadline, or required information—the focus is on the next workable step, not fault-finding (although it is recorded for an accurate process record).
 Parents may attempt resolution through OFW where appropriate.
-If that does not resolve the issue, the PC will move the matter forward with a recommendation or Determination.
+If that does not resolve the issue, the PC will move the matter forward with a recommendation or Determination provided the PC has jurisdiction.

 Cost clarity: